tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 ## Things to do

 [ ] Display a QR code or setup code if device is uncommissioned.
+[ ] Implement the property DeadFront behaviour, where all changes are ignored whilst the device is off (I think!)
 [ ] Reset Current Phase to 0 when Operational State is changed to Stopped.

 ## Feedback please!

 If you have any suggestions, I'd love to hear them!

+## Little Enclosure

+To complete the effect, I've built a small enclosure in foam board.